GalleryPal

 User Interviews

-“Artwork is meant to understand yourself.”
+“Artwork is meant to help you understand yourself.”

 Thematic Analysis